Fundamentals of immunisation

 - Vaccine efficacy and vaccine effectiveness are measures of how well a vaccine protects against the disease.

-- Sometimes people may get the disease even though they have been vaccinated.
+- Sometimes people may get a disease even though they have been vaccinated against it.
 This can happen for a variety of reasons.

 - Rigorous processes ensure vaccine safety and effectiveness.
 By law, vaccines must meet strict manufacturing and production standards.
 Vaccine safety is tested at all stages of development and after vaccines are registered for use in people.